People

 (University of Toronto), 2026

-Belusi examines differential gene expression in human endothelial choroidal cells following the administration of a novel APE1/Ref-1 inhibitor targeting neovascularization to inform potential therapeutic interventions for macular degenerative diseases
+Belusi examines the therapeutic effects of a novel APE1/Ref-1 inhibitor targeting neovascularization to inform potential interventions for macular degenerative diseases

 Graduate, Fellow, and Postdoc Alumni